scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   definitions".
 * Supported properties for parameter symbols are:
-  * `IMPLICIT`: set for `implicit` parameters, as well as desugared context bounds and view bounds (see below).
+  * `IMPLICIT`: set for `implicit` parameters, as well as desugared context bounds and view bounds (see above).
 * Unlike some other metaprogramming systems for Scala, we do not distinguish regular parameters from parameters with default arguments [\[45\]][45].
 However, we do create method symbols for synthetic methods